 Machine Safety Regulations

-Machinery safety in the UK is driven by two sets of Regulations: The Supply of Machinery (Safety) (Amendment) Regulations 2011 (which requires all machines placed on the market in the EU to carry a CE mark as described by the Machinery Directive 2006/42/EC
+- Supply of Machinery (Safety) Regulations 2008, as amended by the Supply of Machinery (Safety) (Amendment) Regulations 2011 – these regulations require all machines placed on the market in the EU to carry a CE mark as described by the European Machinery Directive 2006/42/EC

 - The machine must be accompanied by a Declaration of Conformity (DoC).